pierre-rouleau/timelog/README.md

       duration in the final spreadsheet.
 The CSV has a title row which has a title in the fourth column describing the period.
   - timelog customization group:
-    - select report format with `timelog-summary-format' which can be the original (called visual for lack of a better word, and is the default), and the CSV format.
+    - select report format with **timelog-summary-format** which can be the original (called visual for lack of a better word, and is the default), and the CSV format.
+  - New command: **timelog-open-file** command that opens the `timeclock-file` into the current buffer.
+  - Add command-specific prompt history for all timelog-summarize commands.

 - Code Fix:
   - The original code did not handle periods crossing midnight, reporting